-- 25. Why were the new state constitutions revolutionary? - a.
-They were unwritten but strictly followed, unlike the English constitution. - b.
-They were the accumulation of laws written over time and based on customs and traditions. - c.
-They were adopted at a specific moment in time. - d.
-They established independence, yet still submitted to the rule of a king.
+- 26. (p.
+40) Why were the new state constitutions revolutionary? - A. They were unwritten but strictly followed, unlike the English constitution. - B. They were the accumulation of laws written over time and based on customs and traditions. - C. They were adopted whole at a specific moment in time. - D. They established independence, yet still submitted to the rule of a king. - E. They lacked the specified principles and structures of previous constitutions.